ncatlab/nlab-content/pages/3090.md

 ###### Example
 **(Serre fibrations which are not Hurewicz fibrations)**

-An example of a [[covering space]] which is a Serre fibration but not a Hurewicz fibration is given by Jeremy Brazas [here](https://mathoverflow.net/a/241597/381).
+An example of a generalized [[covering space]] which is a Serre fibration but not a Hurewicz fibration is given by Jeremy Brazas [here](https://mathoverflow.net/a/241597/381).

 =--